tristenwallace/pollify/Readme.md

-# Polling App
+# Pollify

 [![CircleCI](https://dl.circleci.com/status-badge/img/circleci/KPSszw1xUCAvioRxYj4MSJ/pLc8BUmCLCrMcRmxKvR4U/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/circleci/KPSszw1xUCAvioRxYj4MSJ/pLc8BUmCLCrMcRmxKvR4U/tree/main)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-The Polling App is a full-featured polling platform designed for individuals and organizations to create and participate in polls.
+Pollify is a full-featured polling platform designed for individuals and organizations to create and participate in polls.
 It offers an interactive and user-friendly interface for users to express their opinions through votes, view poll results in real-time, and engage with a community of like-minded participants.

 Try adding your own Polls!